 Ayla Badell Westgate, LPC

-Title: Mental Health Therapist
+Title: Mental Health Therapist, LGBTQ+ Adult and Youth

 Education: BA in Psychology at Loyola University of Maryland and an MS in Clinical Mental Health Counseling at Johns Hopkins University